Because WordPress onpage SEO should become second nature

 Most importantly, see which of your posts get the most organic traffic, and link to other sites you want to rank, from those posts.
 This is because this has the most seo juice which they can pass on to the other pages.
 This is a really great on-page seo trick.
 Some people call this, link sculpting.

-18. Use alt tags for images
+18. Use alt text for images

 Yes, you should use images in your blog content.
 Posts with images get more clicks.